LakeinLove/Mage-The-Awakening/Magic/Spells/Adept/Atonement.md

 Especially powerful curses, such as those levied by ephemeral entities of Rank 6 or more, will often demand more elaborate tasks to break.

-**+1 Reach:** The quest can be undertaken on the subject’s behalf by another person who wishes to champion her.
+**+1 [[Reach]]:** The quest can be undertaken on the subject’s behalf by another person who wishes to champion her.
 If the subject is unwilling, this spell is Withstood with Resolve.